canonical/charmcraft/docs/tutorial/flask.rst

 * We will need to add a new endpoint to retrieve the number of visitors from the database

+Let's start with the database migration to create the required tables.
 The charm created by the ``flask-framework`` extension will execute the ``migrate.py`` script if it exists.
 This script should ensure that the database is initialised and ready to be used by the application.
 We will